muditgarg48/gesture_based_device_control/README.md

 1. Check Python version >=3.9 or <=3.11
 2. Check the availability of the virtual environment and if it is activated.
-3. Checks if all the necessary packages are accessible by the project.
+3. Check if all the necessary packages are accessible by the project.
-4. Checks if the camera feed is accessible by the OpenCV library for the project.
+4. Check if the camera feed is accessible by the OpenCV library for the project.

 ###### Note:
 This script does not perform any task but only is responsible for doing checks.
 Run the _project_setup.py_ script again to redo the setup process if any checks fail.

 #### requirements.txt

 The _requirements.txt_ file contains all the dependencies that are required by this project to run successfully.
-This file is auto generated using Pip by the following command:
+This file is auto-generated using Pip by the following command:
 ```
 pip freeze > requirements.txt
 ```

 #### .gitignore

-The _.gitignore_ file has been custom created for this project to add all the files and folders that do not need to be tracked by Git.
+The _.gitignore_ file has been custom-created for this project to add all the files and folders that do not need to be tracked by Git.
 These include:
 - The training data folder
 - The virtual environment folder
 - The Python cache
-- The Pip installation python script which is downloaded if the user doesn't have Pip
+- The Pip installation Python script which is downloaded if the user doesn't have Pip

 #### data/models/

-The _models_ folder is intended to be the one stop folder to save all the models that will be trained during the development of the project.
+The _models_ folder is intended to be the one-stop folder to save all the models that will be trained during the development of the project.

 #### data/training-action-data/

-The _training-action-data_ folder is intended to store all the videos broken down into frames stored in numpy arrays that will be used to train the model for recognising gestures stored in the _available_gestures.npy_
+The _training-action-data_ folder is intended to store all the videos broken down into frames stored in NumPy arrays that will be used to train the model for recognizing gestures stored in the _available_gestures.npy_

 #### data/available_gestures.npy

-The _available_gestures.npy_ file is the stored version of a Numpy array which stores all the gestures compatible by the project.
+The _available_gestures.npy_ file is the stored version of a Numpy array which stores all the gestures compatible with the project.

 #### global_variables/

 The _global_variables_ folder contains all the necessary global variables in one place that are necessary for the project to run.
 There are two types of global variables in this folder,
-    - _fixed.py_ are the ones which need to be fixed and should be not touched
+    - _fixed.py_ are the ones that need to be fixed and should be not touched
-    - _user_specific.py_ are the ones which are flexible for the user to change according to his needs
+    - _user_specific.py_ are the ones that are flexible for the user to change according to his needs

 ###### Note: Be very careful while modifying contents of _user_specific.py_ file.
-Unnecessary alterations not according to the default values to this file might break the project.
+Unnecessary alterations not according to the default values of this file might break the project.

 #### /my-project-env